jb55/khankeys/Readme.md

 # KhanKeys

+Choosing colors looked so tedious, here's a script to help.

-Adds color swatch keybindings to SmoothDraw for Salman Khan.
+This script adds color swatch keybindings to SmoothDraw for Salman Khan.

 Keys 0-9 are mapped to the first 10 colors on the color swatch.